..is the way you do everything.

 I. Always.
 Check.
 Out.

 So I made a conscious decision right then, at that moment, to just stop it, and to paying attention to everything.
-When I find my mind wandering when I should pay attention, when I grab my phone to get on the Internet, (for no reason), when I procrastinate by not being decisive, when I’m standing over the trash can eating- OK, not literally, (well…maybe I have).
+When I find my mind wandering when I should pay attention, when I grab my phone to get on the Internet, (for no reason), when I procrastinate by not being decisive, when I’m standing over the trash can eating- OK, not literally, (well…maybe I have, but it’s an expression we use in this house when we’re not taking the time to enjoy a meal).
 WHY am I standing over the trash can eating?
 Because I am not allowing myself to be present.
 Fully present.
 In THE moment.
 I’m just numbing out, not giving myself the satisfaction of enjoying the pleasure of the eating experience and the taste of the food (which btw we put waaaay too much focus on.
 Honestly, we don’t need that much food to live…we just don’t!)

 So I changed my story.
 My truth.
 I actually like being present.
 It’s pretty cool.
 I’m really stoked about it.
 I notice a lot more about my surroundings.
 I like being silent.
 I like having limited interruptions, not being tethered to my phone, my iPad…my headphones.
 When you get silent and are fully present things begin to get clear.
 And clarity is blissful!
 I “found” my answer (and it wasn’t on FB!)